-Regular alcohol consumption also upsets the balance of healthy bacteria in your mouth, according to a study from the American Academy of Periodontology (AAP).
+Regular alcohol consumption also upsets the balance of healthy bacteria in your mouth.

 Reducing your intake of these foods, or at least limiting them to mealtimes rather than snacking throughout the day, can help minimize the amount of plaque on your teeth.
-Some foods have been shown to help reduce plaque buildup on teeth, and contribute to better gum health, like green tea, according to the AAP, but they are no substitute for brushing and flossing, either with traditional floss or an interdental brush.
+Some foods have been shown to help reduce plaque buildup on teeth, and contribute to better gum health but they are no substitute for brushing and flossing, either with traditional floss or an interdental brush.

 Pregnant women are more likely to develop plaque on their teeth because of hormonal changes in their mouths, so it's important to pay extra attention to oral hygiene during pregnancy, so that plaque buildup on teeth doesn't turn into tartar.